Ceici92/CeciliasBlog/content/posts/RL_1.md

 # Part 1 : Presentation of the model

-First, we have the imports of the different objects needed to create our model.
-For example, gym is for the simulation of the Cart Pole game, and numpy is for the big amount of data used.
+First, we import the different objects needed to create our model.
+For example, gym is for the simulation of the Cart Pole game.

 ## The QNetwork